FRIENDS OF

 Adopt-a-nene

-FHNP will discontinue sending gifts to those who adopt-a-nene once the current stock is exhausted.
+FHNP will discontinue sending physical gifts to those who adopt-a-nene once the current stock is exhausted.
 Nene updates will also be discontinued.
-We will endeavor to continue sending adoption papers upon request when you adopt a nene.
 Please excuse any confusion while we update our website, newsletter and marketing materials.

 Wear Your Love of Haleakalā NP